 What is Chow Mein?

 Chow Mein is an original dish of China, but it is famous all over the food as Chinese food.
-It tastes, spicy, and comes in several forms vegetarian and non-vegetarian.
+It tastes spicy and comes in several forms, vegetarian and non-vegetarian.
 It can be cooked with eggs and chicken and with vegetables.

-Veg Chow Mein includes mainly three ingredients, Noodles, Vegetables (onion, corn, capsicum, cabbage, etc), and some dark sauces (soya sauce, vinegar, etc.) non-veg Chow Mein is prepared in the same manner just a step of some eggs or chicken is added along with vegetables.
+Veg Chow Mein includes mainly three ingredients, Noodles, Vegetables (onion, corn, capsicum, cabbage, etc.) and some dark sauces (soya sauce, vinegar, etc.).
+Non-veg Chow Mein is prepared in the same manner, just a step of some eggs or chicken is added along with vegetables.

-The main things that have to be taken care of include: noodles should be properly cooked, a large pan should be used for cooking, vegetables should be stir-fried, everything should be mixed properly.
+The main things that have to be taken care of include: noodles should be properly cooked, a large pan should be used for cooking, vegetables should be stir-fried, and everything should be mixed properly.

 What is Lo Mein?